termi/Element.details/README.md

 ## Browser support
  - With any DOM and JS shim: all browsers (including IE8+)
- - IE6+ only with this [DOM/JS shim](https://github.com/termi1uc1/ES5-DOM-SHIM) and with `Element.details.ielt8.htc` file in the root of youre site
+ - IE6+ only with this [DOM/JS shim](https://github.com/termi/ES5-DOM-SHIM) and with `Element.details.ielt8.htc` file in the root of youre site

 ## TODO
-0. new createStyleSheet function
 1. Listeners (open/close)
-2. Custom <x-i> element with "details-marker" class instead of "details>summary::before" for details marker purpose
-3. Code refactoring/minimising
-4. "root" in init() support
+2. "root" in init() support
-5. External API for init() function
+3. External API for init() function